Chinese Journal of Organic Chemistry ›› 2026, Vol. 46 ›› Issue (3): 759-772.DOI: 10.6023/cjoc202509012 Previous Articles Next Articles

 • Supported by:

 Low-valent tungsten catalysts have emerged to enable selective and efficient organic transformations, leveraging their unique redox flexibility, variable coordination geometries, and high Lewis acidity.
-This review consolidates key developments in reaction design, mechanistic insights, and substrate scope expansion, positioning low-valent tungsten catalytic systems as a complementary and sustainable approach to conventional noble-metal systems.
-We aim for this review to serve as a valuable reference for researchers and stimulate further innovation in the development and application of low-valent tungsten catalysis in organic synthesis and related fields.
+The key developments in reaction design, mechanistic insights, and substrate scope expansion are summarized, positioning low-valent tungsten catalytic systems as a complementary and sustainable approach to conventional noble-metal systems.
+The aim is to provide valuable reference for researchers and stimulate further innovation in the development and application of low-valent tungsten catalysis in organic synthesis and related fields.

-Key words: low-valent tungsten catalysis, allylic substitutions, reductions, isomerization−functionalizations
+Key words: low-valent tungsten, catalysis, allylic substitution, reduction, isomerization-functionalization